urastogi885/a-star-robot/README.md

   <br><b>Figure 1 - Exploration of a non-holonomic rigid robot using A* to find optimal path from start to goal</b><br>
 </p>

-## For TAs

-- Further improvements have been made to the project after the submission for Project-3 Phase-2.
-- The exploration has been reduced to 10 seconds from 2 hours for the start and goal node configuration: 50,30,60 and 150,150,0 respectively.
-- You can access the submission version from the [*release section*](https://github.com/namangupta98/a-star-robot/releases)

 ## Dependencies

 - Python3